Army Asbestos Exposure and Mesothelioma

 Multiple surgical options are available, including minimally invasive video-assisted thoracic surgery, or VATS, and robot-assisted surgery.

-VA Benefits for Veterans with Mesothelioma
+VA Benefits for Army Veterans with Mesothelioma

 The Department of Veterans Affairs offers benefits to Army veterans who have been diagnosed with mesothelioma.